Anti-Masturbation: Society Invades Solitude

 “I’m sure that god forgives you, but you’re grieving the holy spirit when you do this.”
 It wasn’t an uncommon piece of conversation in my weekly meetings with my religious leader.
 During my accountability sessions with respect to prayer, Bible study, and strict boundaries around dating, I was also asked to report masturbation.
 I didn’t know that I’d signed up to accept a classic anti-masturbation mindset.

 I joined this conservative religious group in my late teens, but when signing up I was unaware of this little disclosure requirement.
 I’d only practiced masturbation a couple of years to this point and talk of such might be dodgy, but I’d already cobbled my own three-ring wank circus.
-While I wasn’t ashamed of my private joy, I was quite unprepared to disclose my performances in a religious counseling session.
+While I wasn’t ashamed of my private joy, I was quite unprepared to disclose my performance in a religious counseling session.

 This early intimate method of plying trust through private sexual detail was unsettling.
 I was a kid quite unaware of my own feelings and consequently didn’t much trust myself.
 The only thing to do was comply, and I did.
 I reported solo sexual behavior, and over the next months, my circus left town.
 I felt like I’d lost my favorite stuffed animal.